MKUltra: Motivation and assessments

-Experiments on Danes

-Unlike the US and Canada, Denmark had a centralized population register, allowing participants to be tracked over the course of several years.
-U.S. psychologist Zarnoff Mednick teamed up with Danish professor Fini Schulsinger to study schizophrenia progression in Danish orphans.
-The project grew out of QKHilltop and was later absorbed into MKUltra.
-In 1977, Schulsinger completed his doctoral dissertation on the project, but as MKUltra had been officially declared in the U.S. to have been discontinued with records destroyed, Schulsinger's thesis became a state secret.
-The children were required to undergo frequent and harsh mental health assessments for which there was no informed consent.
-In December 2021, radio documentarian Per Wennick discovered 36 boxes of MKUltra records stored at a psychiatric center in a Copenhagen suburb, but when he asked for access, the center shredded the records, in violation of Danish law.

 Secret detention camps

-In areas under American control in the early 1950s in Europe and East Asia, mostly Japan, Germany and the Philippines, the CIA created secret detention centers so that the U.S. could avoid criminal prosecution.
-The CIA captured people suspected of being enemy agents and other people it deemed "expendable" to undertake various types of torture and human experimentation on them.
+In areas under American control in the early 1950s in Europe and East Asia, mostly Japan, West Germany and the Philippines, the CIA created secret detention centers (black sites) so that the U.S. could avoid criminal prosecution.
+The CIA captured people suspected of being enemy agents and other people it deemed "expendable" to undergo various types of torture and human experimentation.
 The prisoners were interrogated while being administered psychoactive drugs, electroshocked and subjected to extremes of temperature, sensory isolation and the like to develop a better understanding of how to destroy and to control human minds.